johnnytbz/johnnytbz.github.io/_posts/2020-03-13-robot-framework-test-locally.md

 #### 5.1.
 Install the Selenium2Library and httplibrary for web testing
 Install the Robot Framework Selenium2Library using Python package manager (remember the proxy settings).

+For Windows users the Command Prompt should be launched as administrator for the following command(s) to run successfully.
 {: .box-warning}
-**Warning:**For Windows users the Command Prompt should be launched as administrator for the following command(s) to run successfully.
 ~~~
 pip install decorator==4.0.10
 pip install selenium==2.53.6